 When buying eggs, that means organic, vegetarian fed, with outside access.
 Chickens like to eat bugs, and the farmer’s market may have the best quality in your area.

 Like Michael Pollen said, “You are what you eat ate.”

 Keep tuning into your body as you re-introduce animal products.

 How is your elimination?

 Tracking all of these things will tell you how your food is nourishing your body.

 If you’re concerned that you’re not getting enough of certain minerals or nutrients, get a blood test.

-Check your iron levels and B12, especially.
+Check your iron levels, Vitamin D, and B12, especially.
 If you’ve been vegan for years you may be deficient in something.
 Even if you’ve been eating the Standard American Diet (read: unhealthy and highly processed) you may be deficient and need supplements.)